nhashmi/everything-conf/readme.md

 ## Learning objectives

-1. What does scraping mean?
+1. Define 'scraping'?
-2. Why would you want to scrape data?
+2. Compare scraping to other methods of using data.
+Give an example of a good use case for scraping.
-3. What are some useful gems and libraries that I can use to scrape data?
+3. Name some libraries that can be used to facilitate scraping.

 ## Examples